 Today’s project is a kitchen island on wheels, which I designed to be multi-functional and small enough to fit in my tiny kitchen.
 First and foremost, it serves as a table to sit at and enjoy meals.
 Second, it has a butcher block top, which makes it the perfect surface for prepping meals if I need some extra counter space.
 And because it’s on wheels, it can easily be rolled out of the way if more floor space is needed.

-I really love the look of butcher block, and I love the idea that you can order a custom length at your local Dunn Lumber and have a island top pre-finished and ready to go (keep in mind that this butcher block comes at a standard 25" countertop width).
-The gas pipe legs were chosen to make this project a simple one that could be thrown together in 30 minutes or less.
+I really love the look of butcher block, and I love the idea that you can order a custom length at your local Dunn Lumber and have an island top pre-finished and ready to go (keep in mind that this butcher block comes at a standard 25" countertop width).
+The galvanized pipe legs were chosen to make this project a simple one that could be thrown together in 30 minutes or less.

 Step 1: Clean galvanized pipes

-For the legs of the island, I used steel gas pipes.
+For the legs of the island, I used steel galvanized pipes.
 Start with an all-purpose cleaner to wipe them down, before removing any stickers and residue using an adhesive remover like Krud Kutter or lighter fluid.

-You can also use black-coated gas pipes, but if you do, you’ll need to spend a lot more time cleaning them—they’re pretty filthy straight off the shelf.
+You can also use black-coated galvanized pipes, but if you do, you’ll need to spend a lot more time cleaning them—they’re pretty filthy straight off the shelf.
 We learned this the hard way when building our gas pipe shelving unit several years ago.

 Step 2: Attach 8” pipes

-First grab a pair of gloves, because this process is so much easier with a little extra grip!
+First, grab a pair of gloves—this process is so much easier with a little extra grip!